 Medieval Worlds: Manuscripts, Texts and Film

-Aspiring English and History students: come and be immersed in the world of medieval manuscripts and texts at our one night residential, hosted in conjunction with the Parker Library.
+Aspiring English and History students: come and be immersed in the world of medieval manuscripts and texts at our one-night residential, hosted in conjunction with the Parker Library.

 The programme will include an introduction to manuscripts, how to handle them, how to interrogate them, and what we can learn not only from what is contained within the text but also from them as objects as well.
-There will be workshops led by University of Cambridge subject specialists, covering narrower themes and topics relating to the further study of the medieval aspects of History, English and Anglo-Saxon, Norse and Celtic.
+There will be workshops led by University of Cambridge subject specialists, covering narrower themes and topics relating to the medieval aspects of History, English and Anglo-Saxon, Norse and Celtic.

 The internationally renowned Parker Library contains the third largest collection of ancient manuscripts in the UK and has been housed in Corpus since the late 16th century after Matthew Parker (1504-1575), Archbishop of Canterbury and former Master of Corpus Christi, left his extensive personal library of manuscripts and books to the College in his will.
-This will be the magnificent setting for much of the residential.

 When is the residential?

-Monday 3 April 2pm - Tuesday 4 April 2pm (overnight accommodation provided in College)
+Thursday 9 April - Friday 10 April 2026 (overnight accommodation provided in College)

 Who is it for?

-Year 12 students (Year 13 in Northern Ireland/ S5 in Scotland) who are considering studying English, History or Anglo-Saxon, Norse and Celtic at university, and who are interested in the medieval aspects of these courses.
+Year 12 students (Year 13 in Northern Ireland/ S5 in Scotland) who are considering studying English, History or Anglo-Saxon, Norse and Celtic at university, and who are interested in the medieval elements of these courses.

 What’s the cost?